 You have 3 options to dispose of sharps:

-1) You can remove the drugs from their original packaging, mix with something undesirable (coffee ground/kitty litter) and toss in the trash.
+1) You can remove the drugs from their original packaging, mix them with something undesirable (coffee ground/kitty litter) and toss them in the trash.
 This will work for all forms of prescriptions – pastes, powders, tablets, capsules, and liquids!

-  Sharps containers are a common site at barns and showgrounds!
+Sharps containers are a common site at barns and showgrounds.